 Research is important for clients, for practitioners and politically to continue to demonstrate that counselling changes lives.

 Did you know?

 Our regular update on the latest in counselling and psychotherapy research from the BACP research team.
-Issue 3 February 2020
+Research digest 3, February 2021

 Blogs and vlogs 2021